wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup.md

 I have a Kaico Edition OSSC Open Source Scan Converter 1.6, which upscales all my retro consoles to HDMI.
 I use cables from [https://retrogamingcables.co.uk/](https://retrogamingcables.co.uk/) with the OSSC, which are highly recommended as they make so much difference in terms of audio and video noise.
 The right cable can also unlock better sound and graphics quality when combined with the OSSC that was never available before.

+I also have a Marsellie MClassic HDMI to HDMI hardware-based AI image improver and upscaler which I use for the output of the OSSC.

 Currently these are the consoles I have hooked up:

 - **Super Nintendo** with 2x official controllers